processing/art-plus-code/_curriculum/08-02-Lessons.md

     - If this is in your code, it will not continue looping / running continuously like it normally does!
 - **random()**
     - Pulls a “random” digit within a range of specified numbers
-        - random(25,50); will pick a random number ever frame between 25 and 50
+        - random(25,50); will pick a random number every frame between 25 and 50
     - But if you only put in one number, it defaults between that number and 0
-        - random(50); will pick a random number ever frame between 0 and 50
+        - random(50); will pick a random number every frame between 0 and 50

-### Prompts

-1. What is the difference between a Function (ie. mousePressed) and a Boolean (ie. mouseIsPressed)?
-And what does the interaction or output look like: how are they similar? how are they different?
-2. What are the ways we’ve used mouseX and mouseY in this session?
-How else might we use mouseX and mouseY?
-(Consider other games: Pong, Lilo & Stitch Sandwich Stacker games)
-3. What might you use a mouse interaction for?
-Can you list a few ideas?

----

 ## Lesson Plan 2: For-Loops